DesigningOpenDemocracy/DesigningOpenDemocracy.github.io-old2/_posts/2000-01-05-resources.md

 # Resources

+## Youtube Channel

+We have a youtube channel where we post any videos recordings of meetings and events https://www.youtube.com/channel/UCqIo0VC_zHyPjzNKIafGJpg/featured

 ## Groups of Interest in Australia

 If you need any assistance in locating democracy experts like cooperatives or voting security... then send us an email at [contact@designingopendemocracy.com](mailto:contact+website@designingopendemocracy.com?subject=GroupsOfInterest).